As an all Volunteer Team, we train hard and we stay prepared.

 - To conduct training programs in subjects related to search and rescue to ensure volunteers are educated in search and rescue services;

-- To provide 24-hour assistance to the Bay County Sheriff’s Office (BCSO), and any local, state and federal agencies, the resources in the rescue and recovery of lost, missing and abducted persons in water and wilderness.
-And at the discretion of the Sheriff provide assistant to any county in the state of Florida
+- To provide 24-hour assistance to the Bay County Sheriff’s Office (BCSO), and any local, state and federal agencies, providing resources in the rescue and recovery of lost, missing and abducted persons in water and wilderness, and to assist in the searches related to criminal investigations.
+At the discretion of the BCSO Sheriff, provide assistant to any county in the state of Florida.